apache/whimsy/DEVELOPMENT.md

    It should print out an HTML page with current board members.
    See comments in the `board.rb` file for running the script as a standalone server to view in a local web browser.
+This test script verifies the environment used by many, but not all, Whimsy tools.

 6. **Configure mail sending** :mailbox_with_mail: (_optional_):